-Contributions to member groups are made through Montana Shares each year during statewide workplace giving campaigns.
-All donations to the raffle support Montana Shares in its efforts in helping Disability Rights Montana and other nonprofits diversify fundraising and raise public awareness.
+All donations support Montana Shares in its efforts in helping Disability Rights Montana and other non-profits diversify fundraising and raise public awareness.

 This mental health rights handbook is for persons who use public or private mental health services or experience mental health problems while in the State of Montana.
 This handbook will provide you with information about your rights and make you aware of what action you can take if you think your rights may have been violated.
 Most people with mental illness have the same civil rights as anyone else — civil rights do not disappear because you are receiving mental health treatment.
 We recommend that you read this handbook now, even if you don’t need to use it at the moment.